The Impact of granular segregation on heat transfer in rotary kilns, Christine Beaulieu

 |Rotary kilns are versatile equipment frequently used in the industry.
 They are particularly used in drying operations in the wood and mining industries, and during pyrolysis in waste management.
 However, despite their popularity and widespread use, many problems still occur when it is time to heat granular matter in a rotary kiln.
 As a matter of fact, the state of the art on heat transfer for particulate systems within rotary kilns is still limited.
 For example, during tire pyrolysis in rotary kilns, the temperature remains low during the beginning of the operation.
 Once the size of the particles begins to change, small particles move differently in the tumbler, bringing with them a quantity of energy that drives up the temperature of the bulk unpredictably.
 This issue is at the heart of many problems in the industry and represents a topic on which there is a lot of ongoing research.

-Personally, I am investigating this problematic by combining two approaches: numerical simulations and experiments.
-The discrete element method (DEM) will be used to simulate the segregation of particles of different sizes in the kiln, while radioactive particle tracking (RPT) will allow us to validate the numerical results.
-The variation of temperature of each particle will also be computed with DEM and validated by the use of thermocouples installed on a rotary kiln of lab scale available in our group.
+Personally, I am investigating this problematic by using numerical simulations.
+The discrete element method (DEM) will be used to simulate the segregation of particles of different sizes in the kiln.
+The variation of temperature of each particle will also be computed with DEM and a global heat transfer coefficient representing the rising of temperature in the kiln will be determined.
 The comprehension of this phenomenon should help designing more efficient kilns and determining appropriate operational conditions to optimize heat transfer.

 |Fluidized bed thermogravimetric analyzer|